-Although Christmas is in the name, families in need can tap into funds raised throughout the year.
+Although Christmas is in the name, individuals and families in need can tap into funds raised throughout the year.

 Each year, the CRC partners with our local food banks, the Chestermere Regional Food Bank and South East Rocky View Food Bank, to ensure individuals and families are able to celebrate the holidays with dignity.
 We work with additional dedicated groups to fill these hampers with items like gifts for children, family memberships to the library, quilts handcrafted by local residents, and etc. Each participant in the program receives a gift card from Christmas with Dignity that can be used towards purchasing a gift, groceries, fuel, and etc. (as determined by the Christmas with Dignity Advisory Committee).

 Are you wondering where to go for help with a health issue?
 Looking to get involved in a community club, association, or recreation group?
 Or trying to figure out the school system?
-The updated Community Resources booklet lists contact information and websites for a variety of programs and services in Chestermere and area, as well as organizations that provide service to Chestermere and area residents.
+Call our office and we will get you connected with contact information and websites for a variety of programs and services in Chestermere and area, as well as organizations that provide service to Chestermere and area residents.